Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 |---|---|---|
 |"no azure identity found for request clientID"|The application attempted to authenticate before an identity was assigned to its pod|Verify the pod is labeled correctly.
 This also occurs when a correctly labeled pod authenticates before the identity is ready.
 To prevent initialization races, configure NMI to set the Retry-After header in its responses as described in [Pod Identity documentation](https://azure.github.io/aad-pod-identity/docs/configure/feature_flags/#set-retry-after-header-in-nmi-response).

-## Troubleshoot AzureCliCredential Authentication Issues
+## Troubleshoot AzureCliCredential authentication issues

 | Error Message |Description| Mitigation |
 |---|---|---|